UnityTech/unity-ssdlc/Coding Practice/Secrets-Management.md

 ![Secrets on Fire](../images/secrets%20fire.png)

 As a rule of thumb, you should use temporary credentials at every opportunity.
-Not all systems are built in a way that supports this and so using a secrets management tool like Hashicorp Vault or AWS Secrets Manager is strongly recommended.
+Not all systems are built in a way that supports this and so using a secrets management tool, like Hashicorp Vault or AWS Secrets Manager, is strongly recommended.
 Environment variables are passable but not recommended.
 You should never store secrets in code.
 ##### How to protect secrets

 After taking the steps above to prepare your application, leverage a secrets management infrastructure to safely store and access your secrets.
 Cloud options in Google Cloud KMS or Amazon AWS KMS.
-The Security Team currently doesn’t support the available cloud options, but have worked to build Unity’s internally maintained Vault system, currently maintained and supported by Infrastructure Engineering.
-Vault allows you to store secrets in a central, secure place.
-For details on using Vault for secrets management, see the APPENDIX in this document, or read more about Vault and how to get started go here.
-If you need support beyond the documentation, feel free to reach out to #ie-support-data-infra or #support-security on Slack.
-Note that Vault may not be a universal solution, so feel free to reach out early to be sure it’ll be a good solution for your product.

-The application security team have tools monitoring for secrets in source code repositories, but this mechanism is only supposed to be the last line of defense and to avoid credential leaks it is up to the developer to be diligent when handling these sensitive pieces of data.
+The application security team has tools monitoring for secrets in source code repositories, but this mechanism is only supposed to be the last line of defense and to avoid credential leaks it is up to the developer to be diligent when handling these sensitive pieces of data.
 #### Secret Stores
 ###### HashiCorp Vault: